The Family Advisory Council (FAC) provides direct feedback & input into Canuck Place

 Family Representative on Board of Directors

 Michelle lives in Abbotsford with her husband, Jason, and two daughters, Madelyn and Brooklyn.
-She currently works part-time as an administrative assistant for a company that provides transportation for people with special needs.
+She currently works part-time at a veterinary buying group as an AQPIC/Office Administrator.

 Their family first came to Canuck Place in December of 2007 when their oldest daughter Jordyn's medical conditions became too much for their family to handle on their own.
 The knowledge of the doctors and nurses helped their family to better manage Jordyn's medical needs and the support from the volunteers and other staff allowed them to enjoy quality time together as a family while using the Canuck Place respite services.